allthroughthenight/allthroughthenight.github.io/_posts/2026-01-01-what-i-learned-this-year.md

 [Building a (T1D) smartwatch from scratch](https://andrewchilds.com/posts/building-a-t1d-smartwatch-from-scratch):  Designing a custom smartwatch to help their son manage diabetes by focusing on simplicity and reliability compared to existing devices.

+[DoomPFD](https://doompdf.pages.dev/doom.pdf): Full game implemented in a pdf document, showing how liberal the document specification is.

 [fix our pics.](https://www.fixourpics.com/): Helping tech bros find the best dating profile pictures.

 [Jailbreaking DeepSeek R1 - Prompt Injection Using Charcodes](https://substack.com/home/post/p-156004330): Using psudo-machine code to jail break LLMs.